ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>My articles are open to everyone; non-member readers can read the full article by clicking this link.</blockquote>

 <h3>4.
-My Favorite Free System Design Interview Books - <a href="https://medium.com/javarevisited/my-favorite-free-system-design-interview-books-5daffe0525b3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Micro Frontend Architecture: A Guide - <a href="https://medium.com/bitsrc/micro-frontend-architecture-a-guide-28f78ce825ad" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `javinpaul`**
+✍️ **posted by `Jonathan Saring`**

-<blockquote>My favorite free eBooks and PDF to crack System Design Interview</blockquote>
+<blockquote>Micro frontends are fundamentally changing how we build and scale frontend.
+By breaking down monolithic frontends into smaller, more…</blockquote>

 <h3>5.
-A Human Brain Inspired RAG Approach Has Reached The New State-of-the-Art - <a href="https://medium.com/gitconnected/a-human-brain-inspired-rag-approach-has-reached-the-new-state-of-the-art-ab6b765a27eb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sometimes Noise is Music: How Beneficial Noise Can Improve Your RAG - <a href="https://medium.com/gitconnected/sometimes-noise-is-music-how-beneficial-noise-can-improve-your-rag-b9d67253500f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr. Ashish Bamania`**
+✍️ **posted by `Salvatore Raieli`**

-<blockquote>A deep dive into ‘HippoRAG’ — a faster, cheaper, and better-performing framework inspired by long-term human memory</blockquote>
+<blockquote>Unveiling the Dual Nature of Noise in Retrieval-Augmented Generation</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
-<h3>1.
-Why Ageism Is Accepted In Tech - <a href="https://medium.com/entrepreneur-s-handbook/why-ageism-is-accepted-in-tech-692f815c8c39" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. #WeeklyRecap Of Our Big BlockDAG Week!
+Here’s Everything That Happened - <a href="https://medium.com/@BlockDAGNetwork1/weekly-recap-of-our-big-blockdag-week-heres-everything-that-happened-384775354227" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joe Procopio`**
+✍️ **posted by `BlockDAG Network`**

-<blockquote>Is ageism blindly accepted or just something no one wants to talk about?</blockquote>
+<blockquote>As Usual, Here’s a Quick Recap of What’s Been Happening in the BlockDAG World this Past Week!</blockquote>

 <h3>2.
-“Smart” Phones Have Made Us All Increasingly Stupid - <a href="https://medium.com/the-panopticon-publication/smart-phones-have-made-us-all-increasingly-stupid-d30a2a98238e" target="_blank" rel="noopener noreferrer">link</a></h3>
+The art of observation: enhancing digital products with behavioral insights - <a href="https://medium.com/design-bootcamp/the-art-of-observation-enhancing-digital-products-with-behavioral-insights-272156f24621" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Benjamin Sledge`**
+✍️ **posted by `Simo Herold`**

-<blockquote>Our smartphone obsession carries a hidden cost that undermines our humanity and intelligence</blockquote>
+<blockquote>Observation with session recordings and heat-maps can enhance the user experience as it helps to understand user behavior and motivation</blockquote>

 <h3>3.
 Into the Valley of Death: The crash of American Eagle flight 4184 and the ATR icing story - <a href="https://medium.com/@admiralcloudberg/into-the-valley-of-death-the-crash-of-american-eagle-flight-4184-and-the-atr-icing-story-29e64faee67c" target="_blank" rel="noopener noreferrer">link</a></h3>